 A steaming hot bowl of ramen was placed on my table, through the window gap ahead of me in my little booth.
 Through that gap, I saw the server step aside to bow deeply at his waist, while chiming some Japanese words melodiously.
 Japanese restaurant staff are always greeting you welcome, enjoy your food and thank you.
-My bamboo blinds were then released, closing off further interaction between us.
+My bamboo blinds were then released by the waiter, closing off further interaction between us.

 Now, it’s just me and the bowl of ramen in front of me.

 Dining at Ichiran Ramen in Tokyo

 Videos and social media tend to portray the Ichiran Ramen experience as a mysterious, odd dining experience, almost meant solely for loners and anti-social beings.
 All you’ll get to see are disembodied hands delivering your food, not faces of people.

 I must tell you, that impression is not fully accurate, because I did catch an 80% glimpse of my server’s face, lol.

 The Ichiran Ramen experience is actually about enjoying your bowl of ramen without distraction.

 If all goes as planned, you don’t even need to speak to any staff.

 By having individual booths specifically compartmentalized for this exact ramen experience, you get all permission to fully focus on your food.
 No longer do you have to be distracted by social settings: chatting with friends, interacting with restaurant staff etc. Though who would have predicted that the biggest distraction we’ll face in our current world is our mobile phone.

 Technically, you can still speak with your friend if he’s sitting beside you.
 All you need it to pop your head out.
 It’s not as lonesome an experience as imagined.
 Just don’t be too loud though.